Peixonauta – Agente Secreto da O.S.T.R.A.

-Peixonauta – Agente Secreto da O.S.T.R.A. is a 2012 Brazilian animated film directed by Célia Catunda and Kiko Mistrorigo based on the Fishtronaut (Peixonauta) animated TV series.
+Peixonauta – Agente Secreto da O.S.T.R.A. is a 2012 Brazilian animated anthology film directed by Célia Catunda and Kiko Mistrorigo based on the Fishtronaut (Peixonauta) animated TV series.
+It was also dubbed in Latin American Spanish under the title Peztronauta: Agente secreto.

-The film is a compilation of five episodes of the cartoon.
+The film itself blends an original story with a compilation of seven episodes of the animated series.
+It was later succeeded by the feature length animated movie Peixonauta: O Filme in 2018.

 Plot

 Fishtronaut prepares for a new adventure, this time to be a Secret Agent of O.S.T.R.A.
-(Organização Secreta para Total Recuperação Ambiental, in English "Secret Organization for Total Environmental Restoration"; ostra means "oyster" in Portuguese).
-To earn the badge, he must serve seven missions with the help of his friends Marina and Zeek and the whole gang of the Smiling Trees Park.
+(Organização Secreta para Total Recuperação Ambiental, in English "Secret Organization for Total Environmental Restoration" (S.E.A.); ostra means "oyster" in Portuguese).
+In order to earn the badge and become the secret agent, he is tasked with completing seven missions with the help of his friends, Marina and Zeek, and also the whole gang of the Smiling Trees Park.